Karanos96/ClientTelegram/README.md

       }
    ```
    You will recive the access code from Telegram.
-   5. To complete authentication, call the `api/Auth/AccessCode` endpoint with the
+   V. To complete authentication, call the `api/Auth/AccessCode` endpoint with the
       POST method, sending the following object:

    ```json